INFORMATION FOR AUTHORS

 Finally, where applicable, please upload a copy of your Institutional Review Board (IRB) or Ethical Committee Approval, or your national or regional equivalent, including the name of the Board or Committee giving approval, and the study number assigned - please note IRB requirements for human and animal studies as set out in Purposes and Policies above.The name of the Approval giving authority and the Study Number must also be included within your manuscript's Title Page file.

-PREPARATION OF MANUSCRIPTSThe Journal adheres to the "Uniform Requirements for Manuscripts Submitted to Biomedical Journals" (the Vancouver style) developed by the International Committee of Medical Journal Editors as described in the Journal of the American Medical Association (1993;269:2282-6) (also may be retrieved at http://www.icmje.org/ ), with the exception that the references must be placed in alphabetic order and numbered sequentially (see section on "References").
+PREPARATION OF MANUSCRIPTSThe Journal adheres to the "Uniform Requirements for Manuscripts Submitted to Biomedical Journals" (the Vancouver style) developed by the International Committee of Medical Journal Editors as described in the Journal of the American Medical Association (1993;269:2282-6) (also may be retrieved at http://www.icmje.org/ ), with the exception that the references must be placed in alphabetic order by author(s) name, numbered sequentially, and appear as superscript numbers in the text but without brackets (see section on "References").

 Formatting Manuscripts: The Journal suggests that authors follow these guidelines when writing and formatting their work:Randomized controlled trials should follow the CONSORT (Consolidated Standards of Reporting Trials) guidelines (http://www.consort-statement.org ).